EltonBraggs/Autonomous_movement_of_turtlebot_around_an_obstacle/Readme.md

 For that an argument is passed in launch file for robot number :  <arg name="robot_id" default="robot1"/>.
 Thus, there will be a different set of topics for each robot, where they are subscribed.

-To test your program, under "close to challenge" conditions you can find a new ROS package called multi-turtlebot at git@fbe-gitlab.hs-weingarten.de:mat-iki/amr-multi-turtlebot.git.
-It contains a launchfile called main.launch which will launch the practice arena with four turtlebots in it.
-You will have to set the arguments model_file and map_file e.g.

 # Steps in the simulation :-
->For testing robot in practice arena:
+**For testing robot in practice arena:**
->>Launch multi-turtlebot package with main.launch file, this will launch a practice arena with given model and map.
+1. Launch multi-turtlebot package with main.launch file, this will launch a practice arena with given model and map.
 For model and map file, arguments for absolute path must be given.
 This can be launched with following command:
 ```
 roslaunch multi_turtlebot main.launch model_file:=/abolute_path/to/arena.sdf map_file:=/path/to/map2.yaml
 ```
->>Now launch the goal publisher file, to fetch the goals' data by launching goal_publisher with practice_goals2.yaml config file.
+2. Now launch the goal publisher file, to fetch the goals' data by launching goal_publisher with practice_goals2.yaml config file.
 ```
 roslaunch goal_publisher goal_publisher.launch config_file:=practice_goals2.yaml
 ```
->>Launch the package prj_phoenix with start_final.launch file and argument for robot_id.
+3. Launch the package prj_phoenix with start_final.launch file and argument for robot_id.
 Now the robot will subscribe to one set of data  for goals and start moving towards the goals, avoiding the obstacles and other robots.
    The position of bot and goal number will be published on the terminal.
 ```
 roslaunch prj_phoenix start_final.launch robot_id:= robot1